shivanshu-d/kg-chatbot-streamlit/README.md

-Knowledge-Graph-Powered Chatbot for eBay User Agreement This project is a Streamlit-based chatbot that uses a Knowledge Graph (KG) constructed from the eBay User Agreement.
+Knowledge-Graph-Powered Chatbot for eBay User Agreement This project is a Streamlit-based chatbot that uses a Knowledge Graph constructed from the eBay User Agreement.
 It answers user questions based on factual, graph-grounded triples using an open-source LLM.
 Project Architecture
 graph TD
  A[PDF Document] --> B[Text Cleaning]